posted September 26, 2022

-If you want a good, simple meat to smoke, this section is a great place to start.
-Many of these recipes take time, but if you follow my step-by-step instructions you’ll be well on your way to smoking some amazing meats.
+If you want good, simple smoked meats, this section is a great place to start.
+You can also check out my other roundup post all about Best Smoker Recipes for more ideas.
+Many of these recipes take time, but if you follow my step-by-step instructions you’ll be well on your way to slow smoking some amazing meats.

 This Smoked Pulled Pork Butt (Smoked Pork Shoulder) is the ultimate smoked meat when you have a large crowd to feed.
 Seasoned in my signature sweet rub, and smoked nice and slow for the darkest bark ever, it’s the best shredded pork around.